Jonathan Gyurko, PhD

 Dr. Gyurko’s contributions to ACUE’s Community of Professional Practice include:

-Dr. Gyurko is CEO and Founder of ACUE.
+Dr. Gyurko is President and Co-Founder of ACUE.
 He served as an adjunct assistant professor at Teachers College, Columbia University and was the inaugural Harber Fellow in Educational Innovation at Wesleyan University.
 While teaching college and graduate seminars, Gyurko recognized first-hand the importance and efficacy of high-impact teaching techniques.
 ACUE’s mission stems from his desire to help more faculty use approaches that will deepen student learning.